 The process is simple as you just mix the flour, salt, and olive oil in the mixer's bowl with the hook.
 Then slowly add the water and mix at medium speed until you have a nice and supple dough.

-Finally move it to a bowl, cover with plastic wrap, and let the dough rest for 1 hour at room temperature.
+Finally, move it to a bowl, cover it with plastic wrap, and let the dough rest for 1 hour at room temperature.